Harvard Summer Program in Seoul, Korea

 Korean culture and language study in the South Korean capital

 Faculty: Paul Yunsik Chang, Sang-suk Oh, and Young Shik David Chung

 In this program, we examine Korea’s contemporary and historical place in the world through the lenses of cinema and culture, combined with practical training in documentary filmmaking.

 This course is balanced with multitrack instruction in Korean language.

 KORE S-Ba Study Abroad in Korea: Elementary Korean (32194)Sang-suk Oh

 This course is designed for students who have no prior knowledge of Korean.
 The objective of the course is to equip students with communicative skills in speaking, listening, reading, and writing at a basic level.
 Students learn how to express simple ideas such as identities, locations, time, daily activities, weekend plans, and desires; combine simple ideas in a variety of ways; and become familiar with various aspects of Korean culture, history, and daily life.

 KORE S-120a Study Abroad in Korea: Intermediate Korean (32195)Sang-suk Oh

-KORE S-120a is designed for students who have already taken elementary Korean (Ba) or students who have an equivalent proficiency level.
+KORE S-120a is designed for students who have already taken elementary Korean (Ba and Bb) or students who have an equivalent proficiency level.
 This course aims to increase their ability to communicate in Korean in a wide range of daily life situations with an equal focus on expanding their knowledge of the fundamental grammar of Korean.
 Students are introduced to reading materials of increasing complexity on a variety of topics in modern Korean society and culture.

 KORE S-130a Study Abroad in Korea: Pre-Advanced Korean (32646)Sang-suk Oh